 is a light meal that was inspired by my taste of local watermelon gazpacho with Jonah crab; prepared by Chef Randy Santos of Navy Beach in

 Montauk, NY.
 This dish will get your palates going, so loosen your belt buckles

 for the next wave of tastes for a cause which will be listed below my recipe.

 - In boiling water blanch the tomatoes for 30 seconds; cut a cross hatch at the bottom of the tomato before inserting.
 Cool the tomatoes in a bowl of ice water and then peel the skin off the tomato.
 Remove the cores and chop the tomatoes, saving all of the juice.

-- Place half of the yellow tomatoes, cucumber, jalapeño, cilantro, shallots, vinegar, olive oil and ½ tablespoon of salt and a pinch of pepper in a blender or food processor.
+- Place half of the yellow tomatoes, peppers, cucumber, jalapeño, cilantro, shallots, vinegar, olive oil and ½ tablespoon of salt and a pinch of pepper in a blender or food processor.